Skopje: Middle Ages

-During the 12th and 13th centuries, Bulgarians and Serbs took advantage of Byzantine decline to create large kingdoms stretching from Danube to the Aegean Sea.
-Kaloyan brought Skopje back into reestablished Bulgaria in 1203 until his nephew Strez declared autonomy along the Upper Vardar with Serbian help only five years later.
-In 1209, Strez switched allegiances and recognized Boril of Bulgaria with whom he led a successful joint campaign against Serbia's first internationally recognized king Stefan Nemanjić.
-From 1214 to 1230, Skopje was a part of Byzantine successor state Epirus before being recaptured by Ivan Asen II and held by Bulgaria until 1246 when the Upper Vardar valley was incorporated once more into a Byzantine state – the Empire of Nicaea.
+During the 12th and 13th centuries, Bulgarians and Serbs took advantage of Byzantine decline to create large kingdoms stretching from the Danube to the Aegean Sea.
+Kaloyan brought Skopje back into the re-established Second Bulgarian Empire in 1203 until his nephew Strez declared autonomy along the Upper Vardar with Serbian aid only five years later.
+In 1209, Strez switched allegiances and recognised Boril of Bulgaria with whom he led a successful joint campaign against Serbia's first internationally recognised King Stefan Nemanjić.
+From 1214 to 1230, Skopje was a part of the Byzantine successor state of Epirus before being recaptured by Ivan Asen II and held by Bulgaria until 1246 when the Upper Vardar valley was incorporated once more into another Byzantine rump state – the Empire of Nicaea.
 Byzantine conquest was briefly reversed in 1255 by the regents of the young Michael Asen I of Bulgaria.
-Meanwhile, in the parallel civil war for the Crown in Tarnovo Skopje boyar and grandson to Stefan Nemanja Constantine Tikh gained the upper hand and ruled until Europe's only successful peasant revolt the Uprising of Ivaylo deposed him.
+Meanwhile, in the parallel civil war for the Crown in Tarnovo, the Skopje boyar and grandson of Stefan Nemanja Constantine Tikh gained the upper hand and ruled until the Uprising of Ivaylo, Europe's only successful peasant revolt, led to his deposition from power.

-In 1282, Skopje was captured by Serbian king Stefan Milutin.
-Under the political stability of the Nemanjić rule, settlement has spread outside the walls of the fortress, towards Gazi Baba hill.
-Churches, monasteries and markets were built and tradesmen from Venice and Dubrovnik opened shops.
-The town greatly benefited from its location near European, Middle Eastern, and African market.
-In the 14th century, Skopje became such an important city that king Stefan Dušan made it the capital of the Serbian Empire.
-In 1346, he was crowned "Emperor of the Serbs and Greeks" in Skopje.
-After his death the Serbian Empire collapsed into several principalities which were unable to defend themselves against the Turks.
+In 1282, Skopje was captured by Serbian King Stefan Milutin.
+Under the political stability of the Nemanjić rule, the settlement spread outside the walls of the fortress, towards Gazi Baba hill.
+Churches, monasteries and markets were built and tradesmen from the Republic of Venice and Dubrovnik opened shops.
+The town greatly benefited from its location near European, Middle Eastern, and African markets.
+In the 14th century, Skopje became such an important city that King Stefan Dušan made it the capital of the Serbian Empire.
+In 1346, he was crowned as Emperor of the Serbs and Greeks in Skopje.
+After his death the Serbian Empire collapsed into several principalities which were unable to defend themselves against the Ottoman Turks.
 Skopje was first inherited by the Lordship of Prilep and finally taken by Vuk Branković in the wake of the Battle of Maritsa (1371) before becoming part of the Ottoman Empire in 1392.

-In 1330, Serbian king Stefan Dečanski mentioned Albanians as being in the district of Skopje and regularly going to the Fair of Saint George which convened near the city.
+In 1330, Serbian King Stefan Dečanski mentioned Albanians as being in the district of Skopje and regularly going to the Fair of Saint George which convened near the city.